Peer Notetaking

-Enter the CRNs for each class in which you are currently enrolled.
+2. Enter the CRNs for each class you are enrolled in and willing to be a peer notetaker for.

 Uploading Notes